cornernote/gii-modeldoc-generator/README.md

 /**
  * Your class description that will not be altered by GenerateProperties *
- * --- BEGIN GenerateProperties ---
+ * --- BEGIN ModelDoc ---
  *
- *  this section will be replaced by GenerateProperties *
+ *  this section will be replaced by ModelDoc
+ *
- * --- END GenerateProperties ---
+ * --- END ModelDoc ---
  */
 class MyModel extends CActiveRecord { ... }
 ```